2.2 Eligibility Conditions for Providing Alternative Disclosures

 - The security must be “debt or debt-like.“

-- The security must have one of two eligible structures.
+- The issuer and guarantor structure must match one of the two eligible structures.

 The eligibility conditions are discussed in greater detail below; the content of the